GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/architecture-overview/index.md

 callback function into the method.
 The callback is executed later, potentially much later, after the method returns.

-If the extension needed to navigate the user’s currently selected tab to a new URL, it would need to get the current tab’s ID and then update that tab’s address to the new URL.
+If the extension needed to navigate the user's currently selected tab to a new URL, it would need to get the current tab's ID and then update that tab's address to the new URL.

 If the [tabs.query][30] method were synchronous, it may look something like below.